Mengniu Dairy: Advertising

 The company is a leading manufacturer of milk, yogurt and other dairy products in mainland China, partly due to its high-profile advertising campaigns.
 One such campaign advertised "special milk for China's astronauts" after the successful launches of the Shenzhou 5 and Shenzhou 6 spacecraft (in fact the company sponsors the Chinese space program), and Mengniu also sponsored the popular SuperGirl contest.
 SuperGirl Zhang Hanyun (aka Baby Zhang) became associated with Mengnius brand, appearing in Mengniu's commercials, which became instrumental in her elevation to fame.
 In marketing campaigns, it also uses the slogan "中國牛 世界牛 蒙牛", which metaphorically means "Mengniu will be outstanding in Inner Mongolia, be outstanding in China and world".
 The company has now become a symbol of entrepreneurship in China.
-Mengniu has also sponsored the 2018 FIFA World Cup and 2022 FIFA World Cup.
+Mengniu has also sponsored three consecutive FIFA World Cups: 2018, 2022, and 2026.